hop-protocol/v2-monorepo/packages/v2-price-oracle/README.md

 The expiration is 10 minutes into the future from the timestamp.

 The `baseFeePerGas` response is returned in wei.

+The `l1BaseFee` response is returned in wei and it is only returned for rollups.

 ### GET /v1/gas-price-verify